sauramel/modded-stresser/README.md

 A distributed, containerized stress testing tool for Minecraft server networks.
 This tool is designed to simulate various types of client connection loads to test server performance, plugin stability, and proxy configurations under pressure.

 It operates on a controller/actor model.
-The `controller` provides a REST API and WebSocket endpoint to manage and monitor the test, while multiple `actor` nodes carry out the actual stress tests by polling the controller for tasks.
+The `controller` provides a REST API, a WebSocket endpoint, and a web UI to manage and monitor the test.
+Multiple `actor` nodes carry out the actual stress tests by polling the controller for tasks.

 ---